The Snow at the Palisade

 John would eventually be taken near Montreal.
 Zebediah was forced farther north to Quebec.

-By the time snow began to gather against the palisade in February, he was already gone.
+By the time snow began to gather against Deerfield’s palisade in February, John was already gone.

 The rest of his family was not.